Meet Matt Ruehl.

 For more than fifteen years, Matt has helped organizations improve how they think, operate, and execute.
 His path has spanned management consulting, operating leadership inside an employee-owned company, and the hands-on work of owning and improving small businesses of his own.

-He is a graduate of Xavier University and lives in Cincinnati, Ohio, where Stormward Capital is based.
-He is a business owner, an active investor, and a real estate operator — and has come to believe that the most valuable companies in America are the small, well-run service businesses that quietly power the economy.
+Matt is a business owner, investor, and operator who believes the most valuable companies in America are often the small, well-run businesses that quietly power their communities.

 A long-term operator's mindset.

 He is drawn to the businesses others overlook: the family-built service company, the regional logistics operator, the trusted local trades business.
-These companies have spent decades earning the loyalty of their customers and the dedication of their employees.
-They deserve owners who think on the same timeline.
+These companies have spent decades earning the loyalty of their customers and the dedication of their employees, and they deserve owners who think on the same timeline.

 Why he built Stormward.